 That’s why he authored a book called, The Five Love Languages.
-According to Dr Chapman, every person has a different love languages, or a person’s way of giving and receiving love.
-These are: words of affirmation, acts of service, quality time, physical touch, and giving/receiving gifts.
+According to Dr Chapman, every person has a different love language or a person’s way of giving and receiving love.
+These are words of affirmation, acts of service, quality time, physical touch, and giving/receiving gifts.

 Words of affirmation